shouvikseth/Online-Bidding-system/README.md

-# JustBidIt – Online Auction System
+# BidMe– Online Auction System

-Welcome to **JustBidIt**!
+Welcome to **BidMe**!
 This guide will help you get the project up and running on your local machine.

 ---